DannyCamenisch/INI-Summary/Neurons.md

 - soma - cell body, contains nucleus and organelles
 - dendrites - connect to soma and provide inputs
 - axons - connect to soma and conducts away from it, often myelinated and end in synapses, carry output
-- synapse - pre / post synaptic terminals, transmit information between neurons (about 10'000 per neuron)
+- [[Synapses]] - pre / post synaptic terminals, transmit information between neurons (about 10'000 per neuron)

 ### Dendrites
 Dendrites can be seen as the input of the neuron.
 The electrical signal arrives at the dendrite.
 Can connect to many different synapses.